 If you fancy buying one there are a beautiful range of natural body scrubs on Nourished Life HERE.
 I love the Weleda Birch and Black Chicken ones.

 For body wash, hit the Dr Bronner’s or use a great, natural soap or body wash.
-Weleda Sea Buckthorn is delicious and Dr Bronner’s is a great option (I also dilute to clean my kitchen floor and spray on counter tops for cockroaches!) as are the MOSKA soaps.
+Weleda Sea Buckthorn is delicious and Dr Bronner’s is a great option (I also dilute to clean my kitchen floor and spray on counter tops for cockroaches!).
 So many well priced natural options these days, there’s simply no reason to stay in the land of tox.

 If you want an ‘as close to normal toothpaste’ texture and taste, I’d go the JASON brand.
 If you’re willing to try some natural toothpastes with an open mind, my top pick in the Weleda Salt toothpaste.
 Try and tell me your mouth doesn’t feel awesome after that (yes you do get used to the weirdness of salty toothpaste).
 I also like the Tooth tonic oil and often add a drop at my night time brush, to ‘boost’ the effectiveness of the clean.